 Although Nat’s party was between 12-3pm, we ordered the biggest high tea menu, consisting of 11 food items and 1 drink instead of the usual buffet lunch menu.

-I decided not to get the heavier lunch buffet menus because I rather have smaller food items but more variety and choice.
+I decided not to get the heavier lunch buffet menus because I rather have smaller food items with more variety and choice.
 In case there was not enough, we added on extra servings for the more popular savoury items such as chicken satay and drumlets.

 As I was still worried that there might not be enough food, we supplemented with some sushi, cocktail sausages and jelly.
 The last two are some of my childhood favorites that we decided to make for Nat’s party.